cta-wave/dpctf-deploy/README.md

 A companion device may be used to configure and manage a test session.
 In this setup, the test runner is hosted on one device, whereas another device is used to configure and monitor the test session that runs on the DUT.

-Run the docker container on a machine, open the landing page on the DUT and scan the QR code using a mobile device.
-On the mobile device, configure the session as needed and start the test execution.
+1. Set the [`host_override`](https://github.com/cta-wave/dpctf-test-runner/blob/master/tools/wave/docs/config.md#211-host-override) parameter to the IP of the host  machine.
+2. Run the docker container on the host machine
+3. Open the landing page `http://<host_ip>:<port>/_wave/index.html` on the DUT (TV, mobile, ...)
+4. Access configuration page to configure and start session using one of these options:
+   * Open the URL `http://<host_ip>:<port>/_wave/configuration.html` and enter the session token displayed on the landing page
+   * Scan the QR code displayed on the landing page